BarcampBangalore/bcb-infra/README.md

 Among other things, Ansible

 - installs some essentials like git, vim, cerbot etc
-- installs and configures nginx, which acts as our webserver as well as reverse proxy
-- installs MySQL server
 - installs and configures node exporter for metrics

 ### To do

-- [ ] Install WordPress
+- Use Ansible to provision:
-- [ ] Setup custom BCB Theme
+    - [ ] misc stuff: vim, tmux, git
-- [ ] Install custom plugins
+    - [ ] docker, traefik
-- [ ] Install other miscellanious tools used (such as [Mailtrain](https://github.com/Mailtrain-org/mailtrain) etc)
+    - [ ] node exporter, cadvisor
+    - [ ] pull down our git and compose configs

 ### How to run this?